 “When I think of unity, I think of all the people unaware of Slow Food’s mission for good, clean, and fair food for all.
 I think of food deserts and low-income communities—people with rich food narratives who live their lives aligned with Slow Food principles, but do not know about the global movement.”
 (Hernandez, 2017)

 Statements such as these reinforce savior/savage notions, implying a paternalistic relationship between those “doing good” and those whose unfortunate ignorance prevents their moral and social ascension.
+WOW!
 When looking for examples of immigrant and transnational presence in food system reform, it might be more helpful to focus on the realm of food justice.
 A branch of reform efforts which emphasizes the human element of food production and acknowledges the diversity of challenges facing different groups of people, food justice often finds its heavy lifting carried out by regional organizations.
-These smaller outfits often gain traction and become national movements, as in the case of the Coalition of Immokalee Workers, which began its farmworker advocacy in small-town Immokalee, Florida—and has since swayed the policies of such big name players in the food chain as Walmart and McDonald’s.
+These smaller outfits often gain traction and become national movements, as in the case of the Coalition of Immokalee Workers, which began its farmworker advocacy in small-town Immokalee, Florida—and has since swayed the policies of such big name players in the food chain as Walmart and McDonald’s. (ref including Food Chains film and Tomaotoland?)

 Organizations like the Food Chain Workers Alliance (Los Angeles), Community to Community Development (Washington State), and the Agricultural Justice Project are among many more groups that work to improve the food system.
 They focus their efforts on improving conditions and pay for laborers—often new immigrants—which in turns increases equity across the board, from the farmworkers in the fields to truck drivers, to those stocking the shelves at your local grocery store.
 Soul Fire Farm in New York is dedicated to training underserved communities in food growth and production, slowly eroding the overarching whiteness of the food industry.
 All of these groups and their efforts deserve praise and support, as each contributes an important piece of the puzzle that my eventually come together to create a more sustainable food future—for the planet and for the people.

 My original question asks how cultural identity—specifically that of transnational communities and immigrant populations—can become a fundamental tenet of progressive food movements.
+LOL BINGO What if this was stated in your first paragraph as original question!!????
 Despite acknowledging the work of the aforementioned organizations, it still feels as though this does not directly address the issue.
 Fighting for the rights of farmworkers and increasing representation for immigrants and their struggles for food sovereignty is incredibly important work, but how does this connect to those families who upon arrival wish to espouse the values of those fighting for a more equitable and sustainable food system, but feel unfairly excluded?

 One of the significant forms this has taken has been in the restaurant industry.
 Historically, one of the main entry points for immigrants into the U.S. economy has been in food service.
 This is irrefutably evidenced by the close relationship between Chinese immigrants and the spread of Chinese-American restaurants, and also in the more recent trend of “exotic” foods cropping up in urban food cart pods nationwide, and on the social media feeds of hip “foodies.”
 As awareness for the necessity of food system reform has grown, consumer demand has increased pressure on restaurateurs to source their ingredients responsibly.
 In this way, various influences have created an environment in which a transnational identity can truly thrive, creating new cultural hallmarks that enact aspects of the home and host countries.